Skip to content

 ts

-new DPoPTokenType(jwkVerify: JwkVerify, replayDetector?: ReplayDetector)
+new DPoPTokenType(jwkVerify: JwkVerify, jwkThumbprintCalculator: JwkThumbprintCalculator, replayDetector?: ReplayDetector)

 ParameterTypeDescription